muggy8/improbable/have-and-havenot/bVZCA6VH.md

 I didn't know what the line was for since I've been zoning Ethan out since I sat down.

-That's why I instinctively gravitated to the back of the line to not make a fool of myself if I ended up needing a few retries to do whatever it is that we're all lining up here for.
+That's why I instinctively gravitated to the back of the line to not make a fool of myself if I ended up needing a few tries to do whatever it is that we're all lining up here for.

 Pretty soon, I was standing before Ethan.